Boxer Rebellion: Allied occupation and atrocities

+Contemporary British and American observers levelled their greatest criticism at German, Russian, and Japanese troops for their ruthlessness and willingness to execute Chinese of all ages and backgrounds, sometimes burning villages and killing their entire populations.
+The German force arrived too late to take part in the fighting but undertook punitive expeditions to villages in the countryside.
+According to missionary Arthur Henderson Smith, in addition to burning and looting, Germans "cut off the heads of many Chinese within their jurisdiction, many of them for absolutely trivial offenses".
+US Army Lieutenant C. D. Rhodes reported that German and French soldiers set fire to buildings where innocent peasants were sheltering and would shoot and bayonet peasants who fled the burning buildings.
+According to Australian soldiers, Germans extorted ransom payments from villages in exchange for not torching their homes and crops.
+British journalist George Lynch wrote that German and Italian soldiers engaged in a practice of raping Chinese women and girls before burning their villages.
+According to Lynch, German soldiers would attempt to cover up these atrocities by throwing rape victims into wells as staged suicides.
+Lynch said, "There are things that I must not write, and that may not be printed in England, which would seem to show that this Western civilisation of ours is merely a veneer over savagery".

+On 27 July, during departure ceremonies for the German relief force, Kaiser Wilhelm II included an impromptu but intemperate reference to the Hun invaders of continental Europe:

 One newspaper called the aftermath of the siege a "carnival of ancient loot", and others called it "an orgy of looting" by soldiers, civilians and missionaries.
 These characterisations called to mind the sacking of the Summer Palace in 1860.
 Each nationality accused the others of being the worst looters.
 An American diplomat, Herbert G. Squiers, filled several railway carriages with loot and artefacts.
 The British Legation held loot auctions every afternoon and proclaimed, "Looting on the part of British troops was carried out in the most orderly manner."
 However, one British officer noted, "It is one of the unwritten laws of war that a city which does not surrender at the last and is taken by storm is looted."
-For the rest of 1900–1901, the British held loot auctions everyday except Sunday in front of the main-gate to the British Legation.
-Many foreigners, including Sir Claude Maxwell MacDonald and Lady Ethel MacDonald and George Ernest Morrison of The Times, were active bidders among the crowd.
+For the rest of 1900 and 1901, the British held loot auctions every day except Sunday in front of the main-gate to the British Legation.
+Many foreigners, including Claude Maxwell MacDonald and Lady Ethel MacDonald and George Ernest Morrison of The Times, were active bidders among the crowd.
 Many of these looted items ended up in Europe.
-The Catholic Beitang or North Cathedral was a "salesroom for stolen property."

-The American commander General Adna Chaffee banned looting by American soldiers, but the ban was ineffectual.
+The Catholic Beitang or North Cathedral was a "salesroom for stolen property".
+The American general Adna Chaffee banned looting by American soldiers, but the ban was ineffectual.
+According to Chaffee, "it is safe to say that where one real Boxer has been killed, fifty harmless coolies or laborers, including not a few women and children, have been slain".